nuxt-community/sentry-module/docs/content/en/guide/profiling.md

 category: Guide
 ---

-Node profiling can be enabled through an integration provided through the `@sentry/profiling-node` dependency.
+Node profiling can be enabled through an integration provided by the `@sentry/profiling-node` dependency.
+This dependency does not come with this module by default.

 ### Setup